New Mexico RN to BSN Programs

-Tuition fees are calculated on a per credit basis.
-In-state residents have a per-credit fee of about $250; additional fees are applied on top of this base rate.
-Due to the online nature of the RN to BSN program, cost of living and dining fees are not applied.
+Tuition fees are calculated on a per-credit basis.
+In-state residents have a per-credit fee of about $300 or more, depending on the school; additional fees are applied on top of this base rate.
+Due to the online nature of the RN to BSN program, the cost of living and dining fees are not applied.

-The data is clear - RNs who choose to become BSN holders experience more opportunities for higher salary than their ADN counterparts, and for a number of reasons.
-With more leadership skills, and greater opportunity for degrees and further professional advancement, BSN RNs are a 'good deal' for employers to hire.
+The data is clear – RNs who choose to become BSN holders experience more opportunities for a higher salary than their ADN counterparts, and for a number of reasons.
+With more leadership skills and greater opportunities for degrees and further professional advancement, BSN RNs are a ‘good deal’ for employers to hire.
 Got your BSN?
 Here are some of the jobs that you might be able to just walk into with your new qualifications:

 - Surgical first assistant

 There is no direct salary data comparison between ADN and BSN-prepared RNs, however, using salary data from the Bureau of Labor Statistics, we can make some assumptions about nursing salaries in the state.
 The lowest salary bracket for nurses in the state is about $51,000, which would suggest an entry-level ADN salary.
 ZipRecruiter lists the average salary of a BSN-educated RN in the state as $64,547 annually.
 This shows that a jump in education for RNs in New Mexico can increase yearly salary by nearly $15,000.